DevCharlesJC/Voter-Registration-System/README.md

 Username: charlesvictor.info@gmil.com
 Password: 12345678

 FYI: Laravel Auth verification beginning it is working fine.
-But I installed some packages that time due to some causes errors.
-So please check my code validity also.
+But I installed some packages that time due to some causes of real-time errors.
+So I am able to do but need to complete the remaining parts.
+So please check my code level also.